NiKiing/Website-GVNK-shoes/README.md

 # Website-GVNK-shoes
-This is a shoes page of GVNK created with Django, HTML, CSS &amp; JS
+This is a E-commerce page of GVNK created with Django, HTML, CSS &amp; JS